Operation Mincemeat (musical): Cast recording

 The original West End cast recording for Operation Mincemeat was released on 12 May 2023, on streaming platforms and physically on CD and vinyl.
 It was released by Sony Music and produced by Steve Sidwell.
 A live recording of Jak Malone's 'Dear Bill' at the Fortune Theatre was also released.

 Critical reception

 The show has received significant critical acclaim in the West End.
 In his five star review for The Stage, Tim Bano called it "A brilliant spy thriller, a brilliant comedy, and a brilliant musical all rolled into one, it is exhilarating to see it hit the West End."
-Stefan Kyriazis of the Daily Express gave it five stars and hailed it as a "Major triumph" and "sheer perfection".
-The production has received over 67 five star reviews, making it the best reviewed show in West End history.
 On Broadway, the show has received generally positive reviews.
 Frank Rizzo, in his review for Variety, applauded the show for its "comic madness and theatrical joy."
 Shania Russell from Entertainment Weekly graded the show an A and called it "An irresistible musical farce that brings British boldness and belly laughs to Broadway" and also said that the show is an "undeniable success".
 Greg Evans of Deadline praised the show exclaiming "Mincemeat is a triumphant blend of slapstick, farce, intricate plotting, deceptively simple characterizations, terrific music and deliciously energetic performances."